Protecting Yourself from Employment/Internship Scams

 - Check their references just as they may ask to check yours - Ask to speak with current or previous employees

-If you find yourself victim to an employment/internship scam, please report it to the CDO at email@example.com.
+If you find yourself victim to an employment/internship scam, please report it to the CEO at firstname.lastname@example.org.
 View these resources on Fraud Victim 6 Step Recovery and Avoid Social Engineering and Phishing Attacks for additional support.

 PSA from the FBI: Employment scam targeting college students remains prevalent